Nuosis/invoice_line_cost_detection/docs/USER_FLOWS.md

 Workflow for database maintenance operations through the `database` command group.
 Includes backup creation, restoration, schema migration, maintenance tasks, and database reset functionality.

 ### Discovery Management Flow
 Workflow for managing unknown parts discovery through the `discovery` command group.
-Allows users to review discovered parts from previous processing sessions, view statistics, and export discovery data.
+The system always operates in interactive mode when unknown parts are encountered.
+Users can review discovered parts from previous processing sessions, view statistics, and export discovery data.

 ### Configuration Management Flow
 Workflow for system configuration through the `config` command group.
 Provides get/set operations for configuration values stored in the database, with support for different data types and categories.